Marin and Sonoma Pumpkin Patches 2023

 grossifamilyfarm.com

 Grossi Family Farm Pumpkin Patch offers a farm experience for the whole family.
 Pick your own pumpkins and gourds, have a picnic. make friends at the petting zoo, explore the toddler hay maze, climb the hay pyramid, and try out the mini pumpkin slingshot (3 for $10).
 Food truck available on weekends.
-Admission $5 for 3-13 year olds.
+Admission $5 on Saturdays and Sundays for ages 3 and up; free Wednesdays–Fridays.
 Closed Mondays and Tuesdays.

 Honor System Pumpkin Patch at Marin Country Mart — Larkspur